apache/arrow-site/_posts/2020-04-xx-introducing-arrow-c-data-interface.md

 {% endcomment %}
 -->

-Apache Arrow is a cross-language, platform-independent in-memory format allowing zero-copy data sharing and transfer between heterogenous runtimes and applications.
+Apache Arrow includes a cross-language, platform-independent in-memory columnar format allowing zero-copy data sharing and transfer between heterogenous runtimes and applications.

-The easiest way to benefit from the Arrow format has always been to depend on one of the concrete implementations developed by the Apache Arrow community.
+The easiest way to use the Arrow columnar format has always been to depend on one of the concrete implementations developed by the Apache Arrow community.
-There are 11 such implementations, each for a different language and ecosystem (Java, C++, Python, Rust, R, Javascript, C#, Go...).
+The project codebase contains libraries for 11 different programming languages so far, and will likely grow to include more languages in the future.

+However, some projects may wish to import and export the Arrow columnar format without taking on a new library dependency, such as the Arrow C++ library.
-However, packaging and ABI issues in C++ can deter from depending on the Arrow C++ library.
-We have therefore provided an alternative which exchanges data at the C level, conforming to a simple data definition.
-The C ABI is a platform-wide standard that is unlikely to definition.
+We have therefore designed an alternative which exchanges data at the C level, conforming to a simple data definition.
 The C ABI is a platform-wide standard that is unlikely to change (and practically never changes), because it ensures portability of libraries and executable binaries.
+Two libraries that utilize the C structures defined by the C Data Interface can do zero-copy data transfers at runtime without any build-time or link-time dependency requirements.

 The best way to learn about the C Data Interface is to read the [spec](https://arrow.apache.org/docs/format/CDataInterface.html).